-How Unsafe Driving by Truckers in Fog Causes Serious Crashes
+How Unsafe Driving by Truckers in Fog Causes Serious Accidents

 Fog can occur at any time and can be extremely dangerous—especially on the highways in Dallas and Fort Worth.
 It often occurs unexpectedly and quickly reduces visibility significantly.
-Of course, it is unsafe when a trucker fails to slow down when driving in fog, but there are other unsafe practices that could result in a crash, such as:
+Of course, it is unsafe when a trucker fails to slow down when driving in fog, but there are other unsafe practices that could result in an accident, such as:

 - Not using the proper lights.
 A trucker should use his fog lights, low beam lights, and hazard lights to help other drivers see him.
 High beam lights should not be used because this can blind other drivers.
 Truck lights need to be kept clean so they work properly when fog comes on unexpectedly.